If You Should Go

 "If You Should Go" is a song by Dutch disc jockey and record producer Armin van Buuren.
 It features vocals and lyrics from Dutch singer Susana.
 The song was released in the Netherlands by Armind on 21 April 2008 as the only single from van Buuren's compilation Universal Religion Chapter 3 and from Susana's album Closer.
 The song is included as a bonus track on the iTunes version of van Buuren's third studio album Imagine.
 It is the second collaboration between van Buuren and Susana after their hit "Shivers" in 2005.

-Background
+Background and release

+"If You Should Go" was released as a collaboration between Armin van Buuren and Dutch singer Susana.
+It followed their 2005 collaboration "Shivers".
+Van Buuren's official website lists the single as an Armind release dated 3 March 2008 and gives the tracklist as the original mix, the Aly & Fila remix, the Inpetto vs Duderstadt remix and the John O'Callaghan vocal mix.

+Apple Music lists a four-track edition dated 25 February 2008 and an eight-track edition dated 3 March 2008, both issued by Armada Music.
+The song also appeared as a bonus track on the digital edition of van Buuren's third studio album Imagine.

 According to the website Trance History, following an "aggressive sound of uplifting trance", the song "anticipated the release of the album Imagine".

 Music video

 A music video to accompany the release of "If You Should Go" was first released onto YouTube on 1 March 2010.